unravel.cluster_stats.cstats module#

 pd.Series

-Aggregate the data from all .csv files, pool bilateral data if hemispheres are present, optionally pool data by condition, and return the DataFrame.
+Aggregate metric data from all CSVs, optionally pool bilateral data per sample, optionally group conditions by prefix, and return a standardized DataFrame.

 Perform unpaired t-tests for each cluster in the DataFrame and return the results as a DataFrame.